Xeparrot/xeparrot/documentation/source/source/index.html.md

 ## Default namespace

-What the default namespace will be when generating modules.
+What the default namespace will be when generating xemodules.

 Key: `namespace`